• Home

 If It Still Won’t Auto-Close

-• Hold the switch past the end stop in each direction — the motor needs to feel the limit to learn it.
+• Hold the switch past the end stop in each direction — the motor needs to feel the limit to learn it, so letting go early aborts the process.

 • Make sure the glass runs freely — a sticky or iced channel can stop the relearn completing.